razorRun/react-native-vlc-media-player/README.md

 ### Add it to your project

-Run

-`npm i react-native-vlc-media-player --save`
+Run `npm i react-native-vlc-media-player --save`

-Run `react-native link react-native-vlc-media-player`
+(Run - optional `react-native link react-native-vlc-media-player`) // No need if you are running RN 0.61 and up

 ## android